-For the past year, pharmacists have worked on the frontline of pandemic response and prevention.
-Today, as COVID-19 testing continues and vaccinations increase daily, they continue to play a crucial role in our country’s recovery.
+For the past year, the role of pharmacists in covid-19 vaccinations has been crucial as they worked on the frontline of pandemic response and prevention.
+Today, as COVID-19 testing continues and vaccinations increase daily, they play a pivotal role in our country’s recovery.

 COVID-19 Vaccinations Today

-On December 11, 2020, the FDA issued its first-ever emergency use authorization (EUA) for a COVID-19 vaccine created by biotech company, Pfizer.
-One week later, the FDA issued an EUA for a second vaccine by Moderna.
+On December 11, 2020, the FDA issued its first-ever emergency use authorization (EUA) for a COVID-19 vaccine created by a biotech company, Pfizer.
+One week later, the FDA issued a EUA for a second vaccine by Moderna.
 The first doses of both vaccines were administered within days of authorization.

 Pharmacists and COVID-19 Vaccinations

-With three approved COVID-19 vaccines now circulating, the question of how pharmacies and pharmacists are best positioned to distribute pandemic care remains.
+With three approved COVID-19 vaccines now circulating, the question of how pharmacies and the role of pharmacists in covid-19 vaccinations are best positioned to distribute pandemic care remains.
 The simple answer is that the country now needs pharmacists more than ever and in greater numbers.

 The Biden Administration’s Federal Retail Pharmacy Program, launched in early February, was created to ensure that eligible citizens could receive a vaccination through their local pharmacy.
 The program’s goal is to supply a percentage of available vaccines at no cost to national, retail, and independent pharmacies nationwide for distribution.